Disney's Animal Kingdom Theme Park

 Disney Is Helping Invertebrates

-As a part of its initiative to Reverse the Decline of at-risk wildlife, the Disney Conservation Fund (DCF) and Disney’s Animals, Science, and Environment team are working with the University of Florida to protect butterflies in Florida and California.
+The Disney Conservation Fund (DCF) is working with Disney’s Animals, Science and Environment team to protect terrestrial and marine invertebrates!
+Support from the DCF is helping the University of Florida to protect at-risk butterflies in Florida and California through habitat restoration, breeding and reintroduction of butterflies into the wild.
 Disney’s animal care experts and conservationists are helping marine invertebrates by restoring damaged oyster beds.
-With assistance from volunteers in neighboring communities, this restoration is possible by laying new, healthy reef foundations on the ocean floor of locations determined to be viable for oysters.
+With assistance from volunteers in neighboring communities, this restoration is made possible through the laying of new, healthy reef foundations on the ocean floor in locations determined to be viable for oysters.

 Discover why inverts enjoy being part of the Disney family.